MIT-LCP/physionet-build/GuideForNewDevelopers.md

 python3 --version
 ```

-### 1.1.3 Install git
+#### 2.1.3 Install git

-Git is free and open source software for distributed version control.
-We will use it later to clone the Physio-net project to our system, and you can also use it to submit your contribution to the project.
+Git is free and open-source software for distributed version control.
+We will use it later to clone the PhysioNet project to our system, and you can also use it to submit your contribution to the project.
-Here are few resources to learn about git [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/)
+Here are a few resources to learn about git [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/)

 ```sh
 brew install git
 ```

-To verify git is installed correctly, you can run the following in terminal
+To verify git is installed correctly, you can run the following in the terminal

 ```sh
 git --version
 ```

-### 1.1.4 Install sqlite3
+#### 2.1.4 Install sqlite3

 The physionet-build uses sqlite3 as a quick database for local setup.
-Lets install that
+Let's install that

 ```sh
 brew install sqlite3
 ```
-### 1.1.5 Install VSCode
+#### 2.1.5 Install VSCode

-To setup, VSCode, you can download it from [official link](https://code.visualstudio.com/) and install directly on your MAC
+To set up, VSCode, you can download it from [official link](https://code.visualstudio.com/) and install it directly on your MAC

 After installing VSCode, you can install this [Python extension on VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to get the support for IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.
-Simply vist the link above and click on the install button on the website, it should redirect and open the installation option on VSCode.
+Simply visit the link above and click on the install button on the website, it should redirect and open the installation option on VSCode.

-### 1.1.6 Clone the Project Locally
+#### 2.1.6 Clone the Project Locally

-Now that we have Python setup, Lets go ahead and clone the project to your system.
-Open terminal and enter the following command.
+Now that we have Python setup, Let's go ahead and clone the project to your system.
+Open a terminal and enter the following command.

 ```sh
 git clone https://github.com/MIT-LCP/physionet-build
 ```

-### 1.1.7 Install and Create Virtual Environment
+#### 2.1.7 Install and Create Virtual Environment

-Now that we have cloned the project to your system, lets go ahead and create a Virtual Environment, you can learn more about Virtual Environments in python [Here](https://realpython.com/python-virtual-environments-a-primer/).
+Now that we have cloned the project to your system, let's go ahead and create a Virtual Environment, you can learn more about Virtual Environments in python [Here](https://realpython.com/python-virtual-environments-a-primer/).

-In Summary, Virtual Environment will let us install and keep different versions of python library specific to individual projects.
+In Summary, Virtual Environment will let us install and keep different versions of the python library specific to individual projects.

-Lets create a virtual environment for our project
+Let's create a virtual environment for our project

-1.1.7.1 Create a Virtual Environment
+##### 2.1.7.1 Create a Virtual Environment

-Open terminal and enter the following command to navigate inside the project directory
+Open a terminal and enter the following command to navigate inside the project directory

 ```sh
 cd physionet-build